Coronavirus (Covid-19) - Travel advice and guidance - please visit here for more information

 Please check payment options at the station you are visiting, please visit the station information page here.

-Our team are here to help - We have increased our teams to help keep our trains clean during the day.
+We have increased staffing levels to help keep our trains clean during the day and our on-board cleaners clean the equivalent of 264 football pitches every day.

 We have introduced more frequent walk-throughs to clean surfaces on a more regular basis and have ensured our team are fully aware of the importance of maintaining good hygiene themselves.

-Reserving a place - We advise all our customers to book before you travel and reserve a place on the train to help us maintain social distancing on-board.
+Reserving a seat - We have listened to your feedback and re-introduced seat reservations.
+For all journeys from Monday 7 September, we are asking you to book before you travel and reserve a seat on the train to help us maintain social distancing on-board.
+For more information, please visit our reservations FAQs.

-For all tickets purchased with CrossCountry using our website, mobile site or app we would ask you to apply for a refund using your online account.
+For all tickets purchased with CrossCountry using our website, mobile site or Train Tickets app we would ask you to apply for a refund using your online account.

-If for any reason you are unable to self-serve please e-mail our Web Support team on email@example.com or firstname.lastname@example.org for Season tickets.
+If for any reason you are unable to request a refund from your online account, please e-mail our Web Support team on firstname.lastname@example.org or email@example.com for Season tickets.

 Please note, refunds can take up to 5 working days to process once received by our team.

-Season Tickets can be refunded at any time but there must be at least seven days remaining on a monthly or longer Season ticket (excluding annual), or at least three days remaining on a weekly Season ticket to obtain a refund.
-Annual Season ticket refunds are calculated on how much the difference between the amount you paid and the charge for the time the Season ticket was held.
+Season tickets can be refunded at any time, but there must be at least seven days remaining on a monthly or longer Season ticket, or at least three days remaining on a weekly Season ticket to obtain a refund.
 Refunds are not pro-rata as the unit cost of a Season ticket decreases as the period of validity increases.
 Annual Season tickets have little to no refund value if they have been used for more than 10 months, 12 days.
-This refund can be backdated up to 56 days from when it is submitted to the last date it was used (or to the 17 March 2020, whichever is later) if you were unable to travel due to the government’s guidance about only travelling if your journey was essential during the pandemic.
-If you were unable to travel due to illness immediately before the government’s guidance was given in March, you can apply for this to be backdated further with evidence of the period you were ill.
-Please note that from Wednesday 26 August this will return to the normal 28 day application window.

-For more information and to see how much you could get back from your Season Ticket, visit the National Rail website and use the Season Ticket Refund Calculator.
+For more information and to see how much you could get back for your Season ticket, visit the National Rail website and use the Season Ticket Refund Calculator tool.

 If you have a paper ticket and wish to make a refund please contact our Web Support team on the above e-mail addresses only and they will provide directions on how to process.
 This will include a photograph of your paper ticket cut diagonally in half.